-A distinction must be made between a deliberately induced second fermentation in the bottle in the production of quality sparkling wine and an undesirable secondary fermentation in a still wine:
+A distinction must be made between a deliberate second fermentation in the bottle in the production of quality sparkling wine and an undesirable secondary fermentation in a still wine:

-An unwanted fermentation or secondary fermentation in still wine can be considered alcoholic fermentation or malolactic fermentation (BSA) occur.
-Prerequisite is enough residual sugar and presence of bacteria or yeasts which can multiply there due to warm ambient temperature.
-For high content of alcohol or sulfur the process is inhibited.
-Causes are mostly lacking hygiene and / or a problem with the filtration, In the case of alcoholic fermentation, the taste of the grape is often more noticeable; in the case of malolactic fermentation, lactic notes of milk or cheese.
-Visible, this expresses itself through opacities or veil.
-The relatively high content carbon dioxide In extreme cases, it can also lead to the bottle exploding.
-When opening the bottle, this is noticeable by a distinct noise (a "pop").
-Post fermentation is definitely a dreaded, unacceptable one wine faults,
+Unwanted bottle fermentation or secondary fermentation Still wine can be considered alcoholic fermentation or malolactic fermentation (BSA) occur.
+A prerequisite for this is sufficient residual sugar and presence of bacteria or yeasts which can multiply there due to the warm ambient temperature.
+With a high content of alcohol or sulfur the process is inhibited.
+The causes are mostly inadequate hygiene and / or a problem with the filtration, In alcoholic fermentation, the must taste can often be clearly identified, in malolactic fermentation lactic notes of milk or cheese.
+This is clearly visible opacities or veil.
+The relatively high content of carbon dioxide In extreme cases, the bottle can explode.
+When opening the bottle, this is noticeable by a clear noise (a "pop"), which is unusual for a still wine.
+Post-fermentation is definitely a feared, unacceptable one wine faults,

-A detailed description of sparkling wine production with all processing steps is available at champagne, Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+A detailed description of the sparkling wine production with all processing steps can be found at champagne, Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,